ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     downstream policies to limit the life, if needed, of how long assertions will be accepted for use with access and refresh tokens.

-2. Passport Visas have an "[exp](#exp)" field to allow Passport Clearinghouses to limit the life of access and refresh tokens.
+2. Passport Visas have an "[exp](#exp)" field to allow Passport Brokers and Passport Clearinghouses to limit the duration of access.

 At a minimum, these Passport Visa Fields MUST be checked by all Passport Clearinghouses and systems MUST be in place to begin to take action to remove access